Skip to content

 How can you prevent it?

-• Wash your workout clothes, underwear, socks, and towels after each use.
+• Wash your exercise clothes, underwear, socks, and towels after each use.

 • Wear shower shoes when you use public showers and locker rooms.

-• If you have athlete's foot, you should treat it.
+• If you have athlete's foot, treat it.
 During treatment, put your socks on before you put on your underwear.
-This will prevent the spread of the fungus from your feet to your groin.
+This can prevent the spread of the fungus from your feet to your groin.

 • If you keep getting athlete's foot, dry your feet last when you towel off after a shower or bath.
 This can help prevent spreading infection from your feet to your groin.